aws/aws-rfdk/examples/kitchen-sink/README.md

 ### Staging Deadline

-Certain Deadline RFDK constructs, such as the `RenderQueue` and the `UBLLicensing` constructs, require a Deadline installer and Docker image recipes to be staged into a local directory on the deployment machine.
+Certain Deadline RFDK constructs, such as the `RenderQueue` and the `UsageBasedLicensing` constructs, require a Deadline installer and Docker image recipes to be staged into a local directory on the deployment machine.

 RFDK includes a `stage-deadline` command that can be used to automate this.
 The